corneliana/all-in-one/Front-end/Overview of Internet.md

 ### and it must be standardized for scalability, efficiency, reliability

-- [Hypertext Transfer Protocol (HTTP)](HTTP.md): Esperanto that everyone can understand so as to enable seamless communication, the foundation of any data exchange on the Web.
+- HTTP: Esperanto that everyone can understand so as to enable seamless communication, the foundation of any data exchange on the Web.
 - FTP (File Transfer Protocol)
 - SMTP (Simple Mail Transfer Protocol)